umeshror/ai-dev-assistant-rag/README.md

 ---

-### ⚠️ When NOT to Split (Stay Monolith)

-> **Interview insight:** Don't over-engineer.
-Microservices add real operational cost.

-Keep it a **single service** when:

-- ✅ Small system or low traffic (< 100 req/day)
-- ✅ POC, MVP, or internal tool
-- ✅ Team size is small (1–3 engineers)
-- ✅ You don't need to scale components independently
-- ✅ Simplicity and fast iteration matter more than optimal scaling

 Split into **separate services** when:

-- ✅ RAG retrieval is a bottleneck and needs independent scaling
+- RAG retrieval is a bottleneck and needs independent scaling
-- ✅ Multiple products share the same policy retrieval logic
+- Multiple products share the same policy retrieval logic
-- ✅ You need independent deployments (e.g., RAG updates without API redeploy)
+- You need independent deployments (e.g., RAG updates without API redeploy)
-- ✅ SLAs require fault isolation between retrieval and serving layers
+- SLAs require fault isolation between retrieval and serving layers

 **This project uses the Monolith architecture** — the right choice for an internal developer tool at this scale.
 The code is structured so that `rag.py`, `llm.py`, and `main.py` can be extracted into separate services with minimal refactoring.